 You may request a withdrawal from your Pre-Tax Contribution Account while you are still employed by the College if you suffer a financial hardship with no other available financial resources and if permitted under the Contract with the Vendor.
-Hardship withdrawals available are not from Contributions that are held with the Former Vendor.
-The amount of the hardship withdrawal cannot exceed your Pre-Tax Contributions invested in the Contract, excluding earnings after 1988.
+Hardship withdrawals are not available from Contributions that are held with the Former Vendor.
+The amount of the hardship withdrawal cannot exceed your

+Pre-Tax Contributions invested in the Contract, including earnings.
 Any portion of your Accounts held for security for a Plan loan is not eligible for a hardship withdrawal.